heuwerk/UpdateProton/README.md

 two transitional versions.
 However, only the wget2 version will get new features.

 ### Non-interactive / Script-Mode
-I want to make an additional *skript mode* that skips the interactive questions and uses default values.
-This mode would be optional and only accessable via command line parameter or variable values.
+I want to make an additional *script mode* that skips the interactive questions and uses default values.
+This mode would be optional and only accessible via command line parameter or variable values.

 ### Print download size
-Right now, it is required to look at the github changelog to see the file size, but I want to integrate that into this tool.
+Right now, it is required to look at the GitHub change log to see the file size, but I want to integrate that into this tool.

 ## Proton-GE-custom
 GitHub-Page: https://github.com/GloriousEggroll/proton-ge-custom